gracenolan/Notes/interview-study-notes-for-security-engineering.md

 - **Target your learning**
 	- Think *hard* about what specific team you are going for, what skills do they want?
 If you aren't sure, then ask someone who will definitely know.
 	- Always focus on the areas you struggle with the most *first* in a study session.
-Then move onto easier or more familiar topics.
+Then move on to easier or more familiar topics.

 - **Identify what you need to work on**
 	- Spend more time doing the difficult things.